splunk/public-o11y-docs/admin/notif-services/amazoneventbridge.rst

 * :ref:`amazoneventbridge1`

-  You must be an Splunk Observability Cloud administrator to complete this task.
+  You must be a Splunk Observability Cloud administrator to complete this task.

 * :ref:`amazoneventbridge2`